 Dalesandro said she always knew she wanted to do something in business.
 “Although it took until my senior year to go from undecided to declared, my goal had always been to not only learn as much as I can but also learn how to learn so that I could one day play a part in helping a business grow,” she said.
 “Having the opportunity to deep-dive into everything from accounting to operations to marketing from experienced and inspirational professors meant I could rely on my utility player status as I graduated.”

 Upon graduating with a bachelor’s in business, Dalesandro joined a small tech company owned by a fellow alum.
 Because it was a small company, she said she could dabble in several areas of the business, including finance and operations, allowing her to create a foundation for her resume.
 “After that, I transitioned into a sales role with a new company, something I never thought I would do, but the experience and knowledge you get about a company by representing it to the market is unlike any other,” she said.
-“Learning all the ins-and-outs and growing with this company was my new goal.
-And 18 years later, I’m still here.”
+“Learning all the ins-and-outs and growing with this company was my new goal."

 She said that having gone from sales to business unit management, including acquisitions and process development, and now overseeing the company’s operations, it’s a perfect fit.
-“Our company has grown from about 30 people when I started to over 150 today, and I continue to leverage both my technical skills and personal growth from my New Hampshire College days,” Dalesandro said.
+The company has grown significantly since Dalesandro first started, "and I continue to leverage both my technical skills and personal growth from my New Hampshire College days,” she said.

 She continues to hold her college experience near and dear to her heart.
 “Sure, I can understand supply and demand or how to balance debits and credits, but even more important, I grew as a person among some of the most amazing people I’ve ever met,” Dalesandro said.
 “Being part of the innovation and transformation from New Hampshire College to SNHU and seeing it flourish today is an ongoing inspiration for me.
-And to top it off, I met my husband at SNHU.
-Sixteen married years and two kids later, you can say that it has more than enriched my life.”
+And to top it off, I met my husband at SNHU."

 Jaime Darquea ’01MBA